Concussion Compensation Claim

 How are post-concussion syndrome and other brain injuries treated?

-Whilst there is currently no known cure for post-concussion syndrome, it can be managed in various different ways.
+While there is currently no known cure for post-concussion syndrome, it can be managed in various ways.
 Treatment for specific symptoms remains the most common way of managing the condition.
-Prescribing of medication such as anti-depressants for depression and behavioural problems and pain killers for headaches and migraines are good examples of how specific symptoms can be treated alone.
+Prescribing of medication such as anti-depressants for depression and behavioural problems and painkillers for headaches and migraines are good examples of how specific symptoms can be treated alone.
 This, along with the use of behavioural therapy is amongst the most common treatment for the condition with sufferers being educated on how to manage their symptoms and reduce the impact of those symptoms on their lives.
 This can include making the patient aware that everyday problems such as stress can greatly exacerbate and worsen symptoms and therefore avoidance of it is advised to as great an extent as possible.

 Additionally, emotional difficulties can be managed and addressed with the help of various types of psychotherapy; the most commonly applied being cognitive behavioural therapy (CBT) which aims to influence disturbed emotions by improving thoughts and overall behaviour more generally.
 Neurotherapy can also help in the treatment and management of post-concussion syndrome and other brain injuries and works by administering audio and visual rewards for producing certain types of brainwave activity.
 Quantitative Electroencephalography (QEEG) has also been proven to be an effective treatment for post-concussion syndrome and other disorders with similar symptoms.
 This technique produces visual maps of different brain rhythm types and their locations within the brain.
 Significant improvements continue to be made to QEEG with the identification of the specific problem brainwave patterns in need of correction being increasingly easily identified.